discord/access/README.md

 To use OpenID Connect (OIDC) authentication, such as with Okta:

-Go to your Okta Admin dashboard -> Applications -> Create App Integration
+Go to your Okta Admin dashboard -> Applications -> Create App Integration.

-In the Create a new app integration, select
+In the Create a new app integration, select:
 - Sign-in method: `OIDC - OpenID Connect`
 - Application type: `Web Application`